 Additionally, all patients and visitors will be required to wear a mask at all times while at the hospital.
 They may bring their own from home or will be given one at the hospital.
 The patient and support person will also be screened as they enter the hospital the day of the surgery.

-Executive Director of Surgical Services Susan Holloway, RN, BSN, shared, “During the unknown early stages of COVID-19 in the nation and our communities many hospitals, like ours, cancelled elective surgeries to ensure the hospital had the capacity to care for these patients and prepare for a surge.
+Kelly Sager, president and CEO shared, “During the unknown early stages of COVID-19 in the nation and our communities many hospitals, like ours, cancelled elective surgeries to ensure the hospital had the capacity to care for these patients and prepare for a surge.
 We are grateful that we can now begin to provide elective surgeries again to our area residents,” she said.
-St. Elizabeth’s Hospital has established processes in place and we are working closely with our surgeons and other specialists to schedule procedures as soon as safely possible.
+“Holy Family Hospital has established processes in place and we are working closely with our surgeons and other specialists to schedule procedures as soon as safely possible.
 We recognize there are many patients who are seeking care and we will do everything we can to accommodate requests for our care in a timely manner, while also ensuring we maintain a safe hospital environment for all patients we serve.”